 Our biggest learning over the last five years of helping companies create UX strategy has been about shifting the bias from thinking, talking & theorizing to making and learning.

 Andreas Hauser, Global Head of Design Services at SAP, once said “you have to help companies to experience design”.
-That is, the role of the of designers must extend beyond creating solutions themselves and opening the black box for business stakeholders to experience the process of thinking and making and learning with customers for customers.
+That is, the role of designers must extend beyond creating solutions themselves and opening the black box for business stakeholders to experience the process of thinking and making and learning with customers for customers.
 This level of individual engagement and investment is essential in nurturing and nudging business behaviours and ultimately culture.

 We believe this to be true of UX strategy too.
 We believe the role of design is to inject both the end-to-end outside-in thinking into strategy planning and continuing to bring the analytical and creative muscles into bridging the gap between strategy and execution.